xxNauty/BoxBlurAlgorithm/README.md

 - Easily customizable blur intensity
 - Time measurement: while the algorithm is working, there is an information how long does it take for every step to run.
-At the end of program, the `.json` file with more detailed information is created.
+At the end of program, the `.json`, `.xml` or both (depending on the value set in `.env` file) files with more detailed information are created.
 - Customisation based on `.env` file